Out with the old proactive, in with the new

 Digital engagement benchmarks

 This infographic based on aggregated customer data reveals how Moxie Concierge, Moxie’s customer engagement suite, impacts the key metrics for eCommerce sites.
-Digital engagement through multiple channels (Concierge combines live chat, email, and contextual information) is shown to:
+Digital engagement through multiple channels (Concierge combines live chat, email, and contextual guidance) is shown to:

 - Increase Revenue per Visit (RPV) by 212%